kratosudo/Hydee-scrim/README.md

  # Hydee'scrim
   Welcome to the Hydee'scrim application!
-This single-page application allows users to search for movies and view their details using the OMDb API.
+This single-page application  that allows users to search for movies and view their details using the OMDb API.
 The application is built using HTML, CSS (Tailwind CSS), and JavaScript.
 It provides a seamless user experience with dynamic data fetching and a responsive design.

    # getting STarted